Email Marketing – Instructions & Tutorials (DF)

 Watch this video showing how to make a header, save it, and upload it

-This tutorial will show you how to create your 600 x 200 px email header in Illustrator, save it as a web-friendly image, and upload it to your Mail Chimp email.
+This tutorial will show you how to create your 600 x 200 px email header in Illustrator (make yours 1200 pixels wide), save it as a web-friendly image, and upload it to your Mail Chimp email.

 7:00 minutes